Getting to Provence

 Do I need a car in Provence?

 You will need transportation, so a car is highly recommended for your convenience while you are in Provence.
 Note that Chanteduc is a steep two-mile hike above Vaison-la-Romaine.
-If you choose not to rent a car, the taxi company we work with in Vaison is friendly and reliable for transportation to and from the train station or daily trips to Chanteduc if you desire.
+If you choose not to rent a car, the taxi company we work with in Vaison is friendly and reliable for transportation to and from the train station or daily trips to Chanteduc if you desire (up to 7 passengers per vehicle).

 Will transportation be included during the program?